-The competent authorities and any authority to which the competent authority referred to in Article 35(1) has delegated tasks shall be independent of statutory auditors and audit firms.
+The competent authorities [...] shall be independent of statutory auditors and audit firms.

 The competent authority may consult experts, as referred to in Article 40(1)(c), for the purpose of carrying out specific tasks and may also be assisted by experts when this is essential for the proper execution of its tasks.
 The competent authority shall not involve these experts in any decision which it makes in these instances.